1it/ansible-dbinventory/README.md

 dbinventory.py --db-create
 ```

-By default, a sqlite3 database is created in <CWD>/.dbinventory.sqlite3.
-You may
+By default, a sqlite3 database is created in {CWD}/.{SCRIPT_NAME}.sqlite3.
+So,
+for instance, if you rename dbinventory.py to production.py, the database will
+be created as {CWD}/.production.sqlite3

-specify the location of the database by providing **--db-path**, e.g.
+You may specify the location of the database by providing **--db-path**, e.g.

 ```
 dbinventory.py --db-create --db-path=/etc/ansible/hosts.sqlite3